vanHeemstraSystems/github-dev-web-based-editor/200/README.md

 # 200 - Requirements

 - You must have a GitHub account.
-- You must be signed in to GitHub use the web-based editor.
+- You must be signed into GitHub to use the web-based editor.